zachooz/DeepModels/README.md

 # DeepModels
-Deep learning models for reference and an auto differentiation program.
+A variety of deep learning models for reference and an auto differentiation program.

 a2c: Synchronous actor critic RL network used on the cartpole problem